 The 10 purposes of Cub Scouting are:

-Cub Scouting members join a Cub Scout pack and are assigned to a den, usually a neighborhood group of six to eight boys.
+Cub Scouting members join a Cub Scout pack and are assigned to a den, usually a neighborhood group of six to eight Cub Scouts.
 Tiger Cubs (first-graders), Wolf Cub Scouts (second-graders), Bear Cub Scouts (third-graders), and Webelos Scouts (fourth- and fifth-graders) meet weekly.

 Once a month, all of the dens and family members gather for a pack meeting under the direction of a Cubmaster and pack committee.
 The committee includes parents of boys in the pack and members of the chartered organization.

-Remember, when your son has a good time in Scouting, it's because someone took the time to make it that way.
+Remember, when your child has a good time in Scouting, it's because someone took the time to make it that way.

 Thousands of volunteer leaders, both men and women, are involved in the Cub Scout program.
 They serve in a variety of positions, as everything from unit leaders to pack committee chairmen, committee members, den leaders, and chartered organization representatives.